-Coach Pete Carroll says the receiver will not play against the St. Louis Rams on Monday night.
-He practiced for the first time this week since having hip surgery to repair a torn labrum in early August.
+The receiver won't play against the St. Louis Rams on Monday night, Seahawks coach Pete Carroll said Saturday.
+Harvin practiced this week for the first time since having hip surgery to repair a torn labrum in early August.

-Carroll says Harvin will work hard until "his conditioning is caught up and he's ready to go."
+"We worked him hard, then we rested him," Carroll said.
+"We'll continue to do that until his conditioning is caught up and he's ready to go."

 Harvin was traded from Minnesota to Seattle in the offseason.
 He's been on the physically unable to perform list since the start of training camp.

 Linebacker Bobby Wagner is expected to play against the Rams after missing the last two games because of a high-ankle sprain.
 He returned to full practice on Thursday and Friday for the Seahawks, who are leading the NFC with a 6-1 record.

 "He's maybe two or three weeks ahead of what you would think would happen," Carroll said.
 "I don't know how he did it.
 The trainers don't know either, but they did a great job in getting him back."